system76/docs/_articles/backup-files.md

 [Box.com](https://www.box.com)
 [Mega.nz](https://www.mega.nz)

-[Google drive](https://drive.google.com) does not have a native Linux client, but there is a 3rd party replacement, and there is built-in support within the OS.
+[Google drive](https://drive.google.com) does not have a native Linux client, but there is built-in support within the OS.
+Please note that the built in support does not copy and keep files locally as the above desktop clients do.

 To keep the data from being read by everyone, one solution is to keep all of the files into passworded archives.
 A .zip or .7z file with a password is encrypted, and can't be easily accessed by anyone without the password.

+Another option is [Nextcloud](https://nextcloud.com/).
+Nextcloud is a cloud solution that is completely controlled by the user.
+The remote server needs setup by the individual, or a 3rd party needs paid to setup and maintain the server.

 #### Manual